-We summarize our work in four pillars.
-They describe our most relevant services and what constitutes ACCESS.
+We summarize our work in four different pillars.
+They describe our most relevant services and what ACCESS does.

-For the education of future thinkers, inventors and visionaries of Africa, we develop teaching concepts for professors and teachers.
-With the help of digital platforms for the implementation of intrapreneurial learning processes for employability, we facilitate the learning and coaching process for students and lecturers.
+For the education of Africa’s future thinkers, inventors and visionaries, we develop teaching concepts for lecturers and teachers.
+Using digital platforms to implement innovative employability learning processes, we facilitate the learning and coaching process for students and faculty.

-Centered on the third mission of higher education institutions, we pursue a strengthening of the relationship between universities and the private sector.
-Our goal is to expand cooperation and knowledge exchange between stakeholders, thus creating a growing and enriching environment and new professional opportunities for African students.
-To achieve this, we emphasize on the development of organizational structures that are suited to the respective environment and its stakeholders.
+With a focus on the third mission of higher education institutions, we pursue strengthening relationships between universities and the private sector.
+Our goal is to expand cooperation and knowledge exchange between stakeholders, thus creating a growing/enriching environment and new professional opportunities for African students.
+In doing so, we focus on the development of organizational structures that adapt to the respective environment and its stakeholders.

 How can we increase the employability of African students?
-This is what we at ACCESS are dealing with in research.
-A doctoral program and a digital self-assessment tool help universities to understand their strengths and weaknesses in terms of promoting the employability of their students.
+This is what we are addressing in our research pillar at ACCESS.
+A doctoral program and a digital self-assessment tool shall help higher education institutions to better understand their strengths and weaknesses in terms of promoting employability among their students.

-Initiated by the University of Leipzig, we are developing new ways to approach Africa's labour market.
+Initiated by the University of Leipzig, we are developing new approaches to the labor market in Africa.